tatpongkatanyukul/Adventures-of-CPG-in-The-World-of-Problem-Solving/measure_sun_distance.md

 ![Parallax Angle](https://github.com/tatpongkatanyukul/Adventures-of-CPG-in-The-World-of-Problem-Solving/raw/main/ParallaxVenus.png)

 Given:
-  * b (relative distance from venus to the sun, bx = 0.723 AU, where AU is a distance from earth to the sun)
+  * b (from b\*x = 0.723 AU, where AU is a distance from earth to the sun)
     * from Venus triangulation
-  * P (relative value, from measure)
+  * P' (relative value, from measure); the absolute P cannot be seen directly
-  * L (relative value, from measure)
+  * L' (relative value, from measure); the absolute L cannot be seen directly
+  * D' (relative diameter of the sun); the absolute D cannot be seen directly
   * Transit time t (from measure)
   * Venus speed v1 (225 days/revolution, from observation)
   * Earth speed v0 (365 days/revolution, from observation)